koerding/testing/test.md

 | 2.
 P-Hacking and its Consequences | Understanding p-hacking and its implications. | **Activity**: "Dicey Results" - Students roll dice to 'achieve' a pre-decided result, showing data manipulation. | **Example**: A fictional researcher who lost their reputation due to p-hacking. |
 | 3.
 The Power of Collaboration | Highlighting the benefits of standardized data in fostering collaboration. | **Activity**: "Build the Brain" - Students collaborate to build a model of a brain using different 'data sets'. | **Example**: The Human Genome Project's success thanks to standardized data sharing and global collaboration. |

-I hope this provides a good starting point for your course!
-Adjustments can be made based on the specific needs and preferences of your audience.

 # Sharing Code Well